pnilesh10/NPSwipableGraph_iOS/README.md

 # Questions?
 If you have any questions about why or how I solved certain things or the code doesn't make sense to you, just write me a message on nilesh.pathak@outlook.com.

+# To Do
+This is initial version. i will keep on improving this. here is list of priorities
+1. Add buttons to move left / right along with existing swipe
+2. Add more configuration /  move common things at the top